 k.
-Site Restoration.
+Site Restoration

-- 1. Notwithstanding any provision of Section 8175-5.7 of this Article to the contrary, the following restoration and remediation requirements shall apply to all existing and new oil and gas exploration and production sites and operations in the coastal zone of unincorporated Ventura County.
-On expiration, revocation, relinguishment or abandonment of a Conditional Use Permit or Special Use Permit (collectively, "permit") authorizing the subject oil and gas production exploration and production land use ("Termination of Use"), the operator or property owner must restore and remediate the site to as nearly its pre-oil and gas exploration and production condition as is practicable including, to the extent not inconsistent with state or federal law, by: removing all equipment, facilities, tanks, pipelines and other improvements associated with the oil and gas operations: performing any required remediation of environmental contamination caused by said operations; and/or by otherwise complying with all applicable local, state and federal restoration and remediation requirements (collectively, "Restoration"). - 2.
+- 1. Notwithstanding any provision or condition of this Chapter or any existing Conditional Use Permit or Special Use Permit to the contrary, the following restoration and remediation requirements shall apply to all existing and new onshore oil and gas exploration and production sites and operations in the coastal zone of unincorporated Ventura County, excluding federal lands.
+On expiration, revocation, relinquishment or abandonment of a Conditional Use Permit or Special Use Permit (collectively, "permit") authorizing the subject oil and gas exploration and production land use ("Termination of Use"), the operator or property owner must restore and remediate the site to as nearly its pre-oil and gas exploration and production condition as is practicable including, to the extent not inconsistent with state or federal law, by: removing all equipment, facilities, tanks, pipelines and other improvements associated with the oil and gas operations; performing any required remediation of environmental contamination caused by said operations: and/or by otherwise complying with all applicable local, state and federal restoration and remediation requirements including but not limited to all revegetation requirements contained in an existing permit authorizing the land use (collectively, "Restoration"). - 2.
 Within 90 days after Termination of Use, operator or property owner shall submit to the Planning Division a Restoration plan prepared by a qualified third-party professional at operator's sole expense detailing the components and timing of Restoration.
-The Planning Director, in consultation with the California Geologic Energy Management Division, shall review and approve the Restoration plan if it is compliant with this

-Section 8175-5.7.8(k).
-Restoration shall be diligently pursued and completed within one year after the plugging and abandoning of the last oil well in the subject permit area, unless the Planning Director, in consultation with the California Geologic Energy Management Division, approves a different deadline for Restoration.
+The Planning Director or designee, in consultation with the California Geologic Energy Management Division, shall review and approve the Restoration plan if it is compliant with this Section 8175-5.7.8(k).
+Restoration shall be diligently pursued and completed within one year after the plugging and abandoning of the last oil well in the subject permit area, unless the Planning Director or designee, in consultation with the California Geologic Energy Management Division, approves a different deadline for Restoration.